Upstream Oil and Gas Industry

 With over 30 polymer manufacturing processes, our team of skilled machinists, operators and technicians use cutting-edge processes, and technology to manufacture the highest quality seals, wear products, and functional components.

-In the upstream oil and gas market, some of the most used manufacturing processes include injection molding; extrusion, ram, and melt molding; compression molding of plastics and rubber; injection transfer molding; precision CNC machining, turning and milling; large diameter molding capabilities; billet production and go-to-market finished products.
+In this market, some of the most used manufacturing processes include injection molding; extrusion, ram, and melt molding; compression molding of plastics and rubber; injection transfer molding; precision CNC machining, turning and milling; large diameter molding capabilities; billet production and go-to-market finished products.

 Backed by extensive research, testing, and manufacturing capabilities, including FEA, mold flow analysis, and simulation capabilities, our design and development team often work together with our customers to design performance polymer products which meet the unique application specs and environmental conditions.